-Mr. WONG Chi Fai(王志輝), aged 64, was re-designated from an Executive Director to a Non-executive Director with effect from 1 February 2023.
+Mr. WONG Chi Fai (王志輝), aged 65, was re-designated from an Executive Director to a Non-executive Director with effect from 1 February 2023.
 He was an Executive Director from March 1994 to January 2023.

 Mr. Frankie WONG was mainly responsible for overseeing the Group's innovation development and productivity enhancement, supporting corporate functions and setting up strategies and governance policy.
 Mr. Frankie WONG joined the Group and served as the senior production officer from November 1982 and has since risen through the ranks.
 He then served as overseas plant manager from 1986 to 1988 and general manager of the t-shirt and woven division from 1988 to 1994.
 He was promoted to Executive Director in March 1994.
-He is also a member of each of the Corporate Development Committee and the Sustainability Committee of the Company.
+He is a member of the Sustainability Committee of the Company.